Phireigns/DS-and-Algorithm/README.md

 # DS-and-Algorithm
-This has all my practice and learning of data structure and algorithm
+This has some of my practice and learning of data structure and algorithm ,